SvenBroeckling/phasesix-rulebook/published/create_en.md

 ### Lineage and career points

-A Phase Six character always has an ancestry.
+A Phase Six character always has a lineage.
 For all humans (and thus for most adventures), this is the "human" lineage, but there may also be elves, dwarves, androids, or robots in other settings.

-The ancestry determines the starting values of the following traits of the character:
+The ancestry determines the starting values of the following aspects of the character:

 #### Base Game

-* Career points (50)
+* Career points (20)
 * Actions (2)
 * Persona and physis traits (1)
 * Minimum roll (5+)